danbev/learning-crypto/notes/in-toto.md

 this is that attestations are currently being developed.

-This is currently under development but there is a [attestation spec] and related to [ITE-5].
+This is currently under development but there is a [attestation spec] and related [ITE-5].
 An attestation is authenticated metadata about something which in this case is a software artifact.

 As an example, an attestion could be about how the software was built (including